billy-ran-away/mm-revisionable/README.md

 Usage
 -----
-The following example should demonstrate how to use versioning well :
+The following example should demonstrate how to use revisioning well :

     require 'mongo_mapper'
-    require 'versionable' # gem 'mm-versionable', :require => 'versionable' -- Put this in your Gemfile if you're using bundler
+    require 'revisionable' # gem 'mm-revisionable', :require => 'revisionable' -- Put this in your Gemfile if you're using bundler

     class Thing
         include MongoMapper::Document
+        plugin Revisionable

-        enable_versioning :limit => 20
+        limit_revisions_to 20
         #:limit here defines the size of the version history that will be loaded into memory,
         #By default, if not specified, the value is 10, if you wish to load all versions set it to 0